In 1968, the USA officially banned psilocybin.

 Are magic mushrooms legal or decriminalized in New Mexico?

 The legality of psilocybin in New Mexico is a little different than in the rest of the country.
-While it is illegal, cultivating or possessing psilocybin mushrooms for personal use is not a crime.
+While it is illegal, cultivating or possessing psilocybin mushrooms for personal use is not considered a criminal offense — meaning you’re unlikely to cop more than a fine.

 However, psilocybin remains a schedule I controlled substance in the state.
-As such, the intent to manufacture and distribute comes with a stiff penalty.
+As such, the intent to manufacture and distribute comes with much stiffer penalties.

 Are magic mushrooms legal or decriminalized in New York?